Error-Correction in Flash Memories via Codes in the Ulam Metric: Basic Definitions

-There exist many embedding methods for permutations, allowing one set of permutations with desirable properties according to a given distance to be mapped into another set of permutations with good properties in another metric space [3].
-In subsequent section, we exhibit a method for embedding permutations with good Hamming distance into the space of permutations with large minimum translocation distance.
+There exist many embedding methods for permutations, allowing one set of permutations with desirable properties according to a given distance to be mapped into another set of permutations with good properties in another metric space.
+In subsequent sections, we exhibit a method for interleaving permutations with good Hamming distance so as to obtain permutations with large minimum Ulam distance.